Jason-Clement/cexhells/README.md

 There is a hexcells editor already in existence by [oprypin](https://github.com/oprypin) that can be found [here](https://github.com/oprypin/sixcells).

 I wanted to make my own for funzies.
 I'm not sure I'll actually finish it.
+I did start converting this to angular, but then I got distracted and I never got back to it.
+Oh to have loads of free time would be so nice.

+A live version can be found [here](http://jasonclement.me/cexhells).

 ## Hotkeys